Building Graceful Degradation for Offline Fare Readers

 The state diagram below captures the validator’s transition between online validation and offline store-and-forward, including the post-sync reconciliation step:

-Fallback Chain Execution
+The Offline Fallback Chain

 The layered pipeline below shows how each tap descends through the offline chain, incrementing fallback depth until it resolves or routes to the dead-letter queue: